Phenibut Withdrawal: Symptoms, Timeline & Treatment

 Treatment for underlying condition: Someone who began taking phenibut to get relief from other conditions will experience those symptoms after stopping use.
 Anxiety or depression medications, in addition to therapy, can be helpful for those who suffer from these co-occurring disorders.

-What Affects Withdrawal?
+What Affects Phenibut Withdrawal?

 Although withdrawal is generally an uncomfortable experience, there are factors impacting how one person responds compared to another.
-These Include:
+These include:

 - Short-term vs. long-term use: Withdrawal symptoms are generally more severe the longer a person has been taking phenibut.
 A person becomes more accustomed to the drug over time, which has been integrated with neurotransmission processes.
 Desensitization of neurotransmitters and receptors to the supplement may occur over time.
 Stopping after prolonged use, therefore, requires more adjustments to neurophysiology.
 Short-term users can generally stop with fewer and milder effects over a shorter time period.